c-rob/quadfields/symsplugin/README.md

 	* cd to the symsplugin directory
 	* Run "make mklib" to build the library or "make install" to build and copy to the v-rep installation directory

+### Notes:
+	* If the quadrotor dynamic properties changes, vrep must be restarted